mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

 - Keep track of where we’re getting traffic from (using Syften, GitHub Insights and our analytics), and track notable sources in the [Marketing History](./marketing/history.md) page
 - Also post noteworthy publicity to the `Mathesar - Marketing` channel on Matrix.

-### Make announcements
+### Make release announcements
+Release announcements should include highlights from release notes.

+- Post a message in the `Mathesar - General` channel on Matrix announcing the release
+- Post a message to the developers and users mailing lists announcing the release
-- Tweet when we publish a new release, with some highlights from release notes
+- Tweet when we publish a new release, with some
-- **TODO: also figure out where / how to post on Reddit for new releases**
+- *TODO: also figure out where / how to post on Reddit for new releases*

 ## Website helpers
 - Implement changes to the website as requested by the owner.